isomerpages/moe-bpghs/index.md

       subtitle: Discover School Life at BPGHS
       id: infopic
-      description: The recordings of the Principal’s Address and Student Live Panel from The BPian Experience Live! will be uploaded on the school website by 11 November 2025.
+      description: The recordings of the Principal’s Address and Student Live Panel will be uploaded by 11 November 2025.
       alt: Image alt text
       image: /images/e_Open_House_Poster__without_QR_code___2025_.png
   - infopic: